lana-noor/sk-single-agent/README.md

 ## Overview

-This repository demonstrates a modular, extensible AI agent built with Semantic Kernel, Azure OpenAI, and Chainlit to support advanced question-answering, search, and workflow automation for SeaWorld Abu Dhabi.
+This repository demonstrates a modular, extensible AI agent built with Semantic Kernel, Azure OpenAI, and Chainlit to support advanced question-answering, search, and workflow automation for SeaWorld.
 It features a plugin-based architecture and real-time retrieval of data from both internal knowledge bases and external APIs.

 The repo includes: